jmvogt/Unity-LPC-Character-Animator/README.md

 For the most part, this asset will allow you to animate a character by layering LPC art at runtime.
 Given that Unity 5+ doesn't allow for you to change the sprites being used within an Animation at runtime, I had to recreate my own LPC animator to handle the swapping of sprites.
 The alternative was to generate thousands of prefabs and animations, which would have bloated the project's size beyond anything I would feel is realistic for a simple 2D game.

-Given that I'm relatively new to Unity and Game Development, I would love your feedback on how I could improve this plugin.
-Whether it be from better practices for Unity or how I could structure my classes, I am eager to get feedback from more experienced game developers.

 ##OpenGameArt and the Liberated Pixel Cup
 OpenGameArt (OGA) is a community for users to share a variety of free/open source art.
 The Liberated Pixel Cup (LPC) was a contest kickstarted by OGA to create free art that was judged to ensure it was of the appropriate quality and matched a particular art style.